 Dutch-Process Cocoa Powder

-The manufacturing of Dutch-process cocoa powder begins with washing the cocoa beans in an alkaline solution of potassium carbonate.
+The manufacturing of Dutch-process cocoa powder begins with washing the cocoa beans (either before or after roasting) in an alkaline solution of potassium carbonate.
 This neutralizes their acidity, meaning Dutch-process cocoa powder is neutral, with a PH level of 7.
 For reference, water also has a PH level of 7.

 There are two reasons why the PH balance is important:

-- The powder being neutral means Dutch-process cocoa powder is easier to dissolve in liquids.
+- The powder being neutral means Dutch-process cocoa powder is easier to dissolve in liquids (for example, Hot Cocoa).

 - Being neutral also means the powder doesn’t react with baking soda, so it should be used in recipes calling for baking powder.
 The only exemption to this rule is if there are other acidic ingredients such as buttermilk, cream of tartar, lemon juice, or vinegar).

 Natural cocoa powder lighter in colour than Dutch-process and it comes with an intense chocolate flavour.
 Natural cocoa powder typically has a pH between 5 and 6; that acidity bears out in natural cocoa’s flavour, which gives the cocoa a fruitier, citrus taste.

 The intense cocoa flavour of Natural cocoa powder makes it well suited for use in brownies, cookies, and some chocolate cakes.
 When Natural cocoa (an acid) is used in recipes calling for baking soda (an alkali), it creates a leavening action that causes the batter to rise in the oven.